Taxation of international executives

 The official currency of Korea is the Korean (South) Won (KRW).

-Herein, the host country/territory refers to the country/territory where the expatriate is going on assignment.
-The home country/territory refers to the country/territory where the expatriate lives when they are not on assignment.
+Herein, the host country/jurisdiction refers to the country/jurisdiction where the expatriate is going on assignment.
+The home country/jurisdiction refers to the country/jurisdiction where the expatriate lives when they are not on assignment.

 © 2020 Samjong Accounting Corp, a Korea Limited Liability Corporation and a member firm of the KPMG network of independent member firms affiliated with KPMG International Cooperative (“KPMG International”), a Swiss entity.
 All rights reserved.